-We are contacted almost every day by wonderful people who have found a Dachshund and need help, as well as people who need or want to surrender their doxie.
+We are contacted almost every day by people who have found a Dachshund and need help, as well as people who need or want to surrender their doxie.

 If You Found A Stray Dachshund: